 Hibernate directly maps Java classes to corresponding database tables and vice versa.

-The main file in hibernate is the hibernate.cfg.xml file that contains information about mapping Java classes with database configuration.
+The main file in hibernate is the hibernate.cfg.xml file which contains information about mapping Java classes with database configuration.

 Choose one or more from these beginner and advanced courses to get a complete overview of Hibernate and JPA.

 If you have already worked with JSP, the learning wicket will be a cakewalk.
-A simple web application framework, Wicket has a component-oriented structure and all you need to know is Java and HTML.
-Absolutely no XMLs or configuration files!
+A simple Java web framework, Wicket has a component-oriented structure and all you need to know is Java and HTML.
+Absolutely no XML or configuration files!

 Don’t confuse JSF with JSP, which is just a text document that can have static and dynamic content.
 JSF is developed by Oracle as a part of the Java Enterprise Edition 7.